 Lectures can actually be fun

 Yep, that’s right.
 I’m not just saying this because the lecturers will be marking some of my work!
 Our week coincided with one of the hottest days of the year.
-No air conditioning, arriving at 8.30 and leaving at 10pm… but the lecturer had to curtail the conversations!
+No air conditioning, arriving at 8:30am and leaving at 10pm… but the lecturer had to curtail the conversations!
 The cocktail of the Professors’ subject mastery, a healthy dose of humour, and the room’s energy made all the lectures not only fascinating but highly engaging.
-After Management science I’m even more averse to being average (google ‘Flaw of Averages’ to see why), and after Corporate Finance I can even talk sensibly about a ‘Collateral Debt Obligations’ and their role in the Financial crisis.
+After Management Science I’m even more averse to being average (google ‘Flaw of Averages’ to see why), and after Corporate Finance I can even talk sensibly about a ‘Collateral Debt Obligations’ and their role in the financial crisis.
 We even had a very senior banker in the room to weave in some colourful anecdotes.
 We all knew each others’ names after 60 mins of a group activity, and I certainly know economists can supply it on demand!